Electric Vehicle Infrastructure Government Strategy

 About

-The Government’s ‘Taking Charge: the electric vehicle infrastructure strategy’ was published in March 2022 and clearly sets out the ambitions and the role that local government has in enabling a move to electric vehicles.
+The Government’s ‘Taking charge: the electric vehicle infrastructure strategy’ was published in March 2022.
+It clearly sets out the ambitions and the role that local government has in enabling a move to electric vehicles.

 In this strategy, the Government has recognised the problem of trailing cables on public highways at properties that do not have access to off-street parking.
 Charging cables are not allowed to trail across the pavement unless adaptive infrastructure is provided to accommodate them safely (for example, gullies).
-Anything that creates a trip hazard does not constitute adaptive infrastructure.
-At Somerset Council, we are currently exploring this further.
-In the meantime, if you do charge your car at home, we would like to bring to your attention the following Electric vehicle charging cables page.
+Anything that could cause someone to trip is not considered suitable as adaptive infrastructure.
+We are currently exploring this further.
+In the meantime, if you charge your car at home, please take a look at our Electric vehicle charging cables page.

 Contactless payment